EBMBA/C.VMware_VIX.API/README.md

 |MacOS              |:x:                |

 ## Functionnality :
 -   Menu
+-   Documentation can be generate
 -   Power Settings